psychemedia/storytelling-notes/gwion-bach.md

 The old bard of the palace, inspired by the awen, seized his harp, and mingled his voice and his music with the uproar of the elements.
 In this place we have a specimen of a numerous class of ancient Welsh poems, in which each stanza begins with a repetition of the predominant idea, and terminates with a proverb.
 The basis of the poem is in the Englynion of Llywarch Hén.
 We regret our limits will not allow us to insert more than the first stanza:

 THE SONG OF THE FOUR WINDS.

 Wind from the north: the young spring day
 Is pleasant on the sunny mead;
-The merry harps at evening play;;
+The merry harps at evening play;
 The dance gay youths and maidens lead:
 The thrush makes chorus from the thorn:
 The mighty drinker fills his horn.

 The song is cut short by a tremendous crash: the sea breaks in; the tower, which had its foot in the sea, falls; the plain of Gwaelod is inundated; Seithenyn leaps into the flood; while his daughter, his visitors, his bard, and such of the bacchanalians as are capable of locomotion, escape along the ridge of the embankment.